Scorpiosis0/ComfyUI-WtlNodes/README.md

 ## 📌 Overview

-This repository contains a collection of **custom nodes for ComfyUI**, designed to simplify workflows and add new creative / utility features.
+This repository contains a collection of **custom nodes for ComfyUI**, designed to simplify workflows and add new creative / utility features and genral QOL improvements.
-Each node is plug-and-play and appears directly inside ComfyUI after installation.

 ---